If you closely observe the meeting scheduling habits of people around you, you will notice that there are two kinds of people:

 As a rule of thumb, set up an automation to trigger a reminder to go out to meeting participants 24 hours before the event.
 Don’t send a reminder 15 minutes before the meeting since it might be too late for people to leave everything they are doing and attend the meeting.

 When you don’t give people enough time to decide, the worst thing that they can do is to reschedule the meeting at the last minute—which is a fairly common scenario than we would like to admit.
 It’s far worse than canceling the entire event because you have to go through the same scheduling experience all over again, not knowing if it can happen again.

 On the other hand, sending them a reminder much ahead in time gives them the time to re-prioritize their to-do lists, and allows them to change or reschedule the meeting, or cancel it entirely so that you don’t have to wait for them anymore.

 I’d recommend automating no-show reminders in a way that reaches the participants from multiple channels (e.g., email, text message, in-app notification) and at evenly spaced intervals (e.g., two days, 24 hours, or two hours ahead).

-Many scheduling apps allow you to add cancellation or rescheduling links that you can include right within the meeting invite.
 When you send a reminder notification reasonably ahead of time, people can choose to cancel or reschedule the event which saves you a lot of time and frustration.
 Giving people the control to change or cancel the meeting schedule offers a good experience for the customers while letting you take control of your time.